-We need an abstract, conceptual, imaginative space with a stripped-back design that doesn't distract or interfere with our characters as they move and dance.
+We need an abstract, conceptual space with a stripped-back design that doesn't distract or interfere with our characters as they move and dance.
 We'll build a simple set with textured, coloured walls - reminiscent of the warm wood tone in the reference.
-This will gradually be revealed through our lighting cues and given that this set wouldn't have a ceiling, it would fall off into darkness as we look into the distance.